seejohnrun/seejohnrun.github.io/_posts/2011-04-22-last-day-at-patch.markdown

 central values, _Patch_ is a perfect place to work.

-I can't say much _yet_ about where I m headed, but I m more excited than ever for what s to come.
+I can't say much _yet_ about where I m headed, but I m more excited than ever for what's to come.